ucsf-ckm/ead2calisphere/README.md

 ### How-to

-User your git client to clone this repository.
+Use your git client to clone this repository.
 From within the resulting
 directory:

 ```